 River otters can also be found in the Chattahoochee River National Recreation Area.
 If you are lucky, these playful creatures can often be seen swimming and playing near the river’s edge.
 The river otters are a joy to watch and remind us of the importance of keeping our waterways clean.

-Many people are unaware of the river otters’ presence in the Chattahoochee River, and even fewer are lucky enough to see one.
-Likely because river otters are shy and prefer to stay away from people.
+Many people are unaware of the river otters’ presence in the Chattahoochee River; even fewer are lucky enough to see one, likely because river otters are shy and prefer to stay away from people.

-Next up we’ll drop some knowledge on river otter habitats and share some info on how to spot these little guys.
+Next, we‘ll drop some knowledge on river otter habitats and share some info on spotting these little guys.

 Where do River Otters Live?

-If you are searching for river otters, the first thing we need to do is learn about where their habitat is.
+If you are searching for river otters, the first thing you need to do is learn about where their habitat is.
 You can find river otters all over the US.
-From the Rio Grande on the US-Mexican border to the vast wilderness of Alaska, you’ll have opportunities to spot some.
+You’ll have opportunities to spot some, from the Rio Grande on the US-Mexican border to the vast wilderness of Alaska.

-River otters live in “holts,” which are burrows that they dig into riverbanks.
+River otters live in “holts,” burrows that dig into riverbanks.
 These playful mammals love to swim and play in the river.

 While looking for river otters, tread lightly in the riparian zones.
 These are critical for the health of the entire ecosystem.
 80% of the wildlife in an ecosystem spends some portion of its life there.
 From river otters and mosquitos to bears and moose, wild animals depend on the riparian zone to be healthy to survive.